First Latino to head CPD Office of Community Policing helps to build trust in communities

 CHICAGO — When Angel Novalez moved to Chicago as a young boy in the 1970s from Puerto Rico, he never imagined he had what it takes to become a Chicago police officer, let alone one of the department’s top brass.
-Now a commander of the 5th District, he also is the first Latino to head CPD’s Office of Community Policing.
+Now he is the first Latino to head the CPD’s Office of Community Policing.

 The summer of 2020 was tumultuous between the public and Chicago police — protests, riots and looting put a huge strain on the city and restoring trust has never been more important.